milador/FAIO_Multiplexer/README.md

 # Downloads

-These are all the files and documentation associated with the Open-GCI project.
+These are all the files and documentation associated with the FAIO Multiplexer project.

  <table style="width:100%">
   <tr>